Share your Glendale

 The Revolutionary War and Glendale

 The presence of the Iron Works made the vicinity around Glendale a very important place during the Revolutionary War.
-Click on the following link to read more the War in the Glendale area.
+Click on the following link to read more about the War in the Glendale area.

 Early Roads to Glendale